atxsinn3r/EyeDiff/README.md

               You can also use this tool to add more references and notes.
 * server.rb - The server allows you to look up an image by using the client.rb tool.
 * id_image.rb - This allows you to look up an image from your own local database.
-* view_report.rb - This is the report interface for client.rb
+* view_report.sh - This is the report interface for client.rb
+* clear_local_report.sh - Clears the report.

 ## Installation